Active Travel Fund projects

 1 About active travel

-Active travel is using physically active means for your everyday journeys, such as walking or scooting to school and cycling to shops.
+Active travel is using physically active means for your everyday journeys, such as walking or scooting to school, using a wheelchair or mobility scooter for shopping trips, or cycling to work.
 Advantages to active travel include increased fitness, cheaper journeys and environmental benefits.

 Improving active travel in West Sussex